bug-vt/openCV_junior/index.md

 ## **9. Generating SIFT feature**
+Using the SIFT key points (which contain information about its location, scale, and orientation) generated from the previous step, now SIFT feature can be generated.
 The following pseudo code was used for our implementation.
 It was adapted from the *Computer vision: models, learning and inference* by Simon Prince [3].

-    Compute gradient orientation and amplitude maps over a 16 X 16 pixel region around the interest point Divide 16 X 16 detector region into a regular grid of non-overlapping 4x4 cells Within each of these cells, compute an 8 dimensional histogram of the image orientations
+    Compute which octave and level should be use from the scale space Compute gradient orientation and amplitude maps over a 16 X 16 pixel region around the interest point Divide 16 X 16 detector region into a regular grid of non-overlapping 4x4 cells Within each of these cells, compute an 8 dimensional histogram of the image orientations